jimasp/linux-file-paths-quick-reference/linux-file-paths.md

 # Quick Reference to Linux File Paths
-Filesystem Hierarchy Standard - modified (reduced) into markdown tables for quick reference.
+Filesystem Hierarchy Standard - modified (reduced for quick reference).

 This quick reference is to help you find/organise things quickly.